auroranockert/dueboot/README.md

 Compiling
 ---------

-Modify the Makefile/flash.rb with your paths and ports, and then "make burn" to upload to the Arduino.
+Modify the Rakefile with your paths and ports, and then "rake burn" to upload to the Arduino.

 Structure
 ---------

-    main.rs - sample program (blinks the led of the Arduino board) hardware/ - from a random Arduino IDE for OS X zero/ - zero.rs and additional C stubs
+    core.rs - sample program (blinks the led of the Arduino board) arduino.rs - extern stubs for the core Arduino libraries hardware/ - from a random Arduino IDE for OS X

 Credits